olvaffe/olv-notes/graphics/specs/spirv.md

   - `OpName` and `OpMemberName` for object names
   - `OpLine` and `OpNoLine` for line numbers
 - 2.16.
 Validation Rules
+  - universal
+  - `Shader` caps
+    - The `FPRoundingMode` decoration must be applied only to a width-only conversion instruction whose only uses are Object operands of `OpStore` instructions storing through a pointer to a 16-bit floating-point object in the `StorageBuffer`, `PhysicalStorageBuffer`, `Uniform`, or `Output` Storage Classes
+    - IOW, only `OpFConvert` to halfs just before `OpStore`
 - 2.17.
 Universal Limits
 - 2.18.
 Memory Model
   - `OpMemoryModel` specifies the addressing model and the memory model